WELCOME TO WE DAY COMMUNITY KENTUCKY

 One Louisville young person’s leadership, ideas, energy and hard work help local area LGBT teens feel safe, accepted and part of a welcoming (and fun) organization.

-Squallis Puppeteers, light up bracelets and 2,400+ student...oh my!
+Squallis Puppeteers, light up bracelets and 2,400+ students...oh my!
 Check out our recap of this awesome event!

-2017 WE Day community Kentucky speakers scheduled to appear
+2018 WE Day Community Kentucky speakers scheduled to appear

-2017 WE Day community Kentucky performers scheduled to appear
+2018 WE Day Community Kentucky performers scheduled to appear

 WE DAY KENTUCKY FAQ'S

-Questions about WE Day Kentucky?
+Questions about We Day Kentucky?
 We have answers!
-See below for a answers to general questions about the event and ways to get involved.
+See below for answers to general questions about the event and ways to get involved.

 To earn a ticket to WE Day Kentucky, students and student groups must register at www.we.org.
 Using the free WE Schools resources kit they will receive after registering, students will plan and execute one local and one global service project during the year, focusing on any issues about which they are passionate!
 By completing these projects and reporting their results, they earn a ticket to attend WE Day Kentucky.